CMSgov/ab2d-website/onboarding.md

 # {{ page.title }}

-Only active, stand-alone Prescription Drug Plan (PDP) sponsors can access production enrollee claims data, but anyone can use the sandbox environment to get test claims data and try the API.
-After attesting, visit [API Documentation]({{ '/api-documentation' | relative_url }}) for details on accessing production data and the claims data format.
+Only active, stand-alone Prescription Drug Plan (PDP) sponsors can access production enrollee claims data, but anyone can use the sandbox environment to try the API and get test claims data.

 <a href="{{ '/access-test-claims-data' | relative_url }}" class="usa-button margin-bottom-3">Visit the sandbox</a>